-- Substitutes are paid from 7:30 a.m. until 3:00 p.m. for elementary schools and from 8:15 a.m. until 3:45 p.m. for middle and high schools. - Some schools in the district have exceptions to the hours (see link above).
+- Substitutes are paid from 7:30 a.m. until 3:00 p.m. for elementary schools and from 8:15 a.m. until 3:45 p.m. for middle and high schools.
+School buildings will be open, so please feel free to arrive 20-30 minutes early so that you can prepare for the day. - Some schools in the district have exceptions to the hours (see link above).
 Check the Absence Management system for specific times.
 Please contact the school/teacher if you have questions about the work hours. - Substitutes must stay the entire duration of the assignment and may be asked to assist in other areas of the school, if needed. - Substitutes should not leave campus during lunch or teacher planning time (if applicable).
 If the substitute is needed in another area, from the request of the school administrator, and the substitute does not report, pay could be docked.
 Check with the school's substitute coordinator before leaving campus.